Associate Professor Sara Walton graciously gives her time to Southern Youth Development taking on the significant role of our Chair.

 Finance and Administration

-Mandy joined the Trust taking on the role of Finance and Administration.
+Mandy joined Southern Youth Development to take on the role of Finance and Administration.

 She brings with her a range of administration and office management experience from the public and private sectors including local government, business development, membership, networking and hospitality.